modfin/henry/README.md

 # go18exp
-> A test implementation of some functional concepts with go generics
+> A test implementation of some go generics concepts

 ## Example usage of some functional concepts